Frequently Asked Questions

 Our goal is to promote a high standard of personal conduct in our students.
 This is accomplished through respect for one another, for those in authority and through observance of rules and guidelines as expressed in the Student Handbook.
 We teach that students are responsible for their actions.
 Failure to respond to correction and disregard of warnings result in consequences appropriate to the offense.
 Students are not expected to exhibit perfect behavior, but growth in Christ-like behavior is our goal for each and every child.

 School safety is everyone’s responsibility.
-A variety of policies and best practices to maintain a safe campus have put place.
+A variety of policies and best-practices to maintain a safe campus have been put in place.
 All visitors on the campus are screened at the front desk and required to sign in and wear a school visitors badge or their assigned Level I or II Clear ID.
-We practice school safety drills such as fire, earthquake, and lockdowns on a regular basis.
+We practice school safety drills such as fire, earthquake, and lock downs on a regular basis.
 Teacher Assistants wearing a readily visible vest and carrying walkie-talkies supervise recesses and lunch periods.
 All staff are encouraged to be observant while out and about and know to report any concerns to the front office immediately.
 All classrooms are equipped with phones and an intercom system to maintain campus-wide communication; we have developed a close working relationship with the S.D.
 Sherriff’s Department that visits our campus on a regular basis.

 Average Class Size:

 - PreK: 12

 - JH: 17-20 (28 max class size)